 Now that my warning is out of the way, I must say that raw eggs do not scare me.
 As long as you know proper egg safety tips, like the ones listed in the link above, you should be could.
 However, I still recommend the groups listed above avoid eating this pie.
 I grew up on homemade vanilla ice cream made with raw egg and it hasn’t been a problem for me.
-I even think that you could use a pasteurized egg product in it’s place, but I have not tried it.
+I even think that you could use a pasteurized egg product in it’s place, but I have not tried it out yet.
 However, it seems like it should work the same.
-If anyone knows if it works, please leave me a comment.
+If anyone knows if it works, please leave me a comment below.

 I had seen a recipe similar to this on The Pioneer Woman before.
 Her recipe was a little labor intensive, requiring a regular pie crust and melting chocolate.
 Then I saw this recipe over at Jamie Cooks It Up who got it from a Betty Crocker cookbook.
-The recipe uses a oreo cookie crust and baking cocoa.
+The recipe uses a Oreo cookie crust and baking cocoa.
 It was too simple not to try.
-I did serve it to my family with the exception of my daughter who has many health issues, so I didn’t want to risk the raw egg thing with her.
-This pie is smooth, creamy, chocolate, satin goodness.
+I did serve it to my family with the exception of my daughter who has many health issues.
+I didn’t want to risk the raw egg thing with her.
+This French silk pie is smooth, creamy, chocolate, satin goodness.
 Loved it.
 Definitely a keeper.
-Thanks Jamie.
+Thanks Jamie for a delicious recipe.

 Recipe disclaimer: This recipe is made with raw eggs so it is recommended that children, pregnant women, the elderly, and anyone with an immune system disorder to avoid a risk of salmonella food poisoning.
 For more info avoiding salmonella poisoning for can check out this link to allrecipes.com.

 - 3 eggs (or equal amount of pasteurized eggs to be safe)

 - 1 8oz carton Cool Whip (I used real sweetened whipping cream instead.
 I love the real stuff)